TabithaChelagat/NashvilleHousing_SQL-Project/README.md

 | 026 06 0A 038.00 | 109  CANTON CT, GOODLETTSVILLE |
 | 033 06 0 041.00 | 1129  CAMPBELL RD, GOODLETTSVILLE |

-Analysis:

-From our data, we observed 35 rows with missing values in the PropertyAddress column.

 Proposed Solution: